Cloth 101 Series

 Our Inserts Adjust for All Sizes

-Just like our Rumparooz and EcoPosh one size cloth diapers, our inserts or soakers are one size, and can be used as your baby grows.
-Those snaps can be used to make three sizes, plus newborn, as well as to make the soaker specific for a girl or a boy.
-So don’t buy different diapers for different times and different stages in your baby’s life; Kanga Care makes cloth diapers with pockets for cloth diaper inserts, so that every diaper is always the right one!
+Just like our One Size Cloth Diapers, our inserts are one size, and adjustable as your baby grows.
+The snaps can be used to change the size and configuration of the inserts.
+Including making the soaker ideal for a girl or a boy.
+So no need to buy different diapers for different times and stages in your baby’s life; Rumparooz are made so that every diaper is always the right one, ready to grow and change with your little one!

 3. What are Diaper Liners Really For?